 Several species of the soil-inhabiting fungus-like organism Phytophthora have been found in Wisconsin.
 The species causing root rot of cranberry in Massachusetts and New Jersey, Phytophthora cinnamomi, has not been isolated in Wisconsin.
 On affected plants, typical symptoms above ground include small leaves, stunted uprights, reduced flower and fruit production, and premature reddening of the foliage.
 Below ground, small feeder roots frequently are lacking, and runners may exhibit bluishgray discoloration under the bark.

 These symptoms occur most often on plants located in areas of a bed that are poorly drained and occasionally have standing water.
 Often, affected plants die and leave large areas of the bed devoid of cranberry vines.
 Replanting in these void areas usually is unsuccessful; instead, weeds rapidly become established and proliferate.

 Practices aimed at soil water management, such as avoiding over-irrigation and improving soil drainage, are critical for managing Phytophthora root and runner rot.
-Low spots should be filled in with sand.
+Low spots should be filled in with sand, and installation of drain tile should be considered in beds with consistent drainage issues.
 Although mefenoxam (Ridomil) and phosphorous acid (Aliette, Phostrol, Prophyt, Rampart) are registered for control of Phytophthora root and runner rot, these products have not been tested in the field in Wisconsin.
-Growers have reported variable degrees of success with Ridomil, and there are too few reports from growers on phosphorous acid products to judge their efficacy.
-Tests in the laboratory and greenhouse indicate that many of the Phytophthora species found in Wisconsin are not sensitive to Ridomil.
-Although not tested specifically on cranberry, the phosphorous acid products are effective on a wide range of Phytophthora species in other crops.
-Because Ridomil is taken up through roots, it is most effective in spring as plants resume growth.
-Because the phosphorous acid products are taken up by leaves and transported to roots, they are most effective after some shoot elongation and leaf expansion has occurred.
+There is limited data on the efficacy of Ridomil products and phosphorous acid products in Wisconsin.
+Once Phytophthora issues have been detected proper drainage should be prioritized.
+Lab tests and field applications indicate that many of the Phytophthora species found in Wisconsin are not sensitive to Ridomil.

-Leaf and stem diseases
+Leaf diseases

 Three leaf diseases occasionally cause significant damage to cranberry plants in Wisconsin.
 Two are Protoventuria (Gibbera) leaf spot and Cladosporium leaf spot.
 Characteristic gray to white centers of Cladosporium leaf spots distinguish them from Protoventuria spots, which are small and red.
-Although no fungicide is registered specifically for controlling these two diseases, the same fungicides used for storage rots ordinarily control them.
+Although no fungicide is registered specifically for controlling these two diseases, the same fungicides used for the cranberry fruit rot complex ordinarily control them.

 The third leaf disease-red leaf spot-is marked by large, circular, bright red spots on the upper surface of leaves and paler red spots on the undersurface.
 In severe infestations, shoot tips may become infected and killed.
-Young plantings of 'Ben Lear' and 'Stevens' appear most susceptible, but any cultivar may develop the disease if vine growth is luxuriant.
 Red leaf spot is usually so sporadic and unpredictable that we do not recommend routine spraying to control it.
-If it does occur, the spray program for storage rots should adequately control red leaf spot.
+If it does occur, the spray program for the cranberry fruit rot complex should adequately control red leaf spot.